The fraction and kinematics of broad absorption line quasars across cosmic time: Discussion

+If the effect of BAL feedback extends to kpc scales, host-galaxy properties such as the star formation rate (SFR) would be expected to be different in BAL and non-BAL quasars.
+If conflicting results have been reported at $z\sim2$ \citep[e.g.][]{Zhang14,Wethers20}, and at $z\sim6$ large uncertainties affect SFR measurements \citep{WangF19, Tripodi22,DiMascia23} and do not allow us to investigate differences within our $5.8<z<6.6$ sample.
 A correlation is also expected between the strength of BH feebdack and the cooling rate of the hot and warm gas phases in the quasar host galaxies, due to heating and turbulence injection into the ISM \citep[e.g.][]{Gaspari15}.
-JWST will also allow us to measure the cooling rates of the warm gas, e.g. using the [OIII] $\lambda4363$\AA/($\lambda5007$\AA$+\lambda4959$\AA) diagnostic for the gas temperature, and to investigate a possible suppression of cooling rates in BAL quasars out to $z\gtrsim6$.